Country Focus

 Proof-of-concept (POC) funding up to $250,000 CAD will be awarded to early-stage projects that can implement, test and refine solutions to country-specific personal, social, and/or environmental factors impacting young people’s mental health and wellbeing in one of the 12 countries.

 In Pakistan, we’re funding POC ideas to strengthen family functioning.
-These innovative solutions will address strict parenting styles and a lack of parental support with a goal of improving parent-child relationships among young people aged 10-24 and their parents/caregivers.
+These innovative solutions will address strict parenting styles and a lack of parental support with a goal of improving parent-child relationships.

 Transition-to-scale funding: